 - After that, select the day for which you want to listen to the discourse.
 For example if you select day 3, the third day’s vipassana discourse will be played.

-- After that, click the play button if you want to listen to the discourse while being online.
+- After that, click the play button if you want to listen to the discourse while being online on your MacBook.
 You also have the option to download the discourse on your computer, that way you can listen to it even when you don’t have internet access.

 Recall your stay at Vipassana Meditation center during the Retreat